prasannavl/icomponent/packages/icomponent/README.md

 They also usually re-export some handy ones from the upstream packages for convenience.
 The component specific README should have more information.

-Other adaptors like `React`, `Inferno`, `CycleJs` etc, should be very easy to write, but I haven't got around to doing it yet.
+Other adaptors like `Inferno`, `CycleJs` etc, should be very easy to write, but I haven't got around to doing it yet.

 #### Unpkg